Emil-Du/PoS-application/README.md

 - All necessary tables are included to support multiple companies and locations in a PoS SaaS (Software as a Service).
 - Table relationships are mostly well-defined.
 - Overall, the document is mostly solid for implementing the system with minor improvements and solving inconsistencies
+- A lot of sequence diagrams
+- Some space was left for creative freedom of UI, because only a few windows were fully defined with wireframes

 ## Weaknesses of the documentation:
 - Missing inventory stock management fields in data model